-Subsequent events have been evaluated through December 16, 2015, which is the date the financial statements were available to be issued.
+Subsequent events have been evaluated through December 14, 2016, which is the date the financial statements were available to be issued.
+There were no events that met the criteria for recognition or disclosure in the financial statements.

 NOTE C - FAIR VALUE MEASUREMENTS